Use of quantality in nuclei and many-body systems: Quantality and bound states

 The quantality (\ref{la}) can then be written as:

 Close to the limit case, such as for electrons in atoms, r$_0$=r$_l$ and the quantality takes its maximal value, namely $\Lambda\simeq$2.
-This is confirmed by the phenomenological value of quantality \cite{mot96}, reproduced in Table I. In other systems, $\Lambda\le$2.
+This is confirmed by the phenomenological value of quantality \cite{mot96,mot99}, reproduced in Table I. In other systems, $\Lambda\le$2.
 For instance, in the case of nuclei, $\Lambda\simeq$1.
 This is a specific feature of nuclei: $\Lambda$ is of the order of unity, as well as their other dimensionless quantities.
-We define it as specific naturalness and its origin shall be discussed in section \ref{subkey}.
+We define it as specificness and its origin shall be discussed in section \ref{subkey}.
 For instance, although both atomic electrons and nuclei have a quantality value close to unity, it will not be the case for other dimensionless quantities in the case of atomic electrons, contrarily to nuclei, as discussed in section IV.
 Eq (\ref{la}) also shows that $\Lambda$ monitors the delocalization effects with respect to the minimal radius r$_l$: the larger the equilibrium distance r$_0$, the smaller the quantality with respect to the maximal value $\Lambda\simeq$2.

 Whether the particle is at equilibrium at a distance r$_0$ equal to or larger than r$_l$ may depend on several causes, such as delocalization effects.
 In nuclei, using the typical magnitude V$_0$ of the nucleon-nucleon interaction gives r$_l$=0.5 fm from Eq. (\ref{rl}).
 This corresponds to the size of the repulsive core of the interaction.
-It can be understood with the specific naturalness of nuclear systems: as an order of magnitude reasoning, V$_0$r$_l\simeq\hbar$c.
+It can be understood with the specificness of nuclear systems: as an order of magnitude reasoning, V$_0$r$_l\simeq\hbar$c.
+Put in other words, the r$_l$=0.5 fm short-scale distance corresponds to an energy of $\hbar$c/$r_l$ $\simeq$ 400 MeV which defines an energy cutoff above which the ZPE is too large for the system to be bound.
+Interestingly, this about 400 MeV value also corresponds to the phenomenological determination of the cutoff parameter in chiral EFT \cite{mar13,mac24}, pointing to a possible link with the ZPE limit, which remains to be investigated.

 Eq (\ref{la2}) can be rewritten as